 Fennel spice is prefered to make savoury dishes such as bread or sauces.

-The Uses of Fennel Seeds and Aniseed
+How to Use Fennel Seeds and Aniseed For Cooking

 Aniseed and Fennel seeds are both extensively used in Middle Eastern, Italian and Indian cooking.
 Many French recipes are also made with this spice.